cryogars/CryoPit/README.md

 ### What if Port 8502 is Already in Use?

-If port 8502 is occupied — almost always a previous CryoPit instance that wasn't fully closed — the app won't start and will say so clearly (no silent failure).
+If port 8502 is occupied — almost always a previous CryoPit instance that wasn't fully closed — the app won't fail silently, it simply won't start.
 Either:

 * Stop the old instance with **Ctrl-C** in its terminal, or
 * Launch on a different port.
 For example, `CRYOPIT_PORT=8503 python cryopit.py`.